Benefits of Support for Mesothelioma

 These organizations offer numerous online support resources — and if they don’t have what you’re looking for, they can help point you in the right direction.

-Even though you may not be able to meet with other mesothelioma patients in-person at this point in time, you can still make meaningful connections online.
+Even though you may not be able to meet with other mesothelioma patients in-person, you can still make meaningful connections online.

 What financial help is available for cancer patients?